FTP-droid/Logger/README.md

 ```

-*Note that you may encounter unexpected results if you try to change the log level from a logLevel that allows timers to a logLevel that doesn't allow timers or vice versa
+*Note that you may encounter unexpected results if you try to change the log level from a logLevel that allows timers to a logLevel that does not allow timers or vice versa
 in between the TIMER_START and TIMER_STOP functions of a timer.
 Therefore it is not recommended to change the log level in between the use of a timer.*

 ## Sources